 For income above these thresholds, the credit is reduced by $50 for every $1,000 of additional income.

-Under prior law, up to $1,400 of the credit was refundable.
-The OBBBA retains the refundable structure, though technical adjustments may occur as the IRS issues final implementation guidance.
+Under prior law, up to $1,600 of the credit was refundable.
 The pandemic-era expansions from 2021, including fully refundable credits, monthly advance payments and increased amounts up to $3,600, have expired and are no longer in effect.

 As of the OBBBA’s passage, the updated $2,200 per-child credit and the existing phaseout thresholds apply for 2025 and 2026, unless changed by future legislation.
-However, starting in 2026, the refundable portion of the credit will increase from $1,400 to $1,700.
+Starting in 2025, the maximum credit is $2,200 per qualifying child, with up to $1,700 of that amount refundable.
+These amounts may continue to adjust over time based on inflation.

 Bottom Line